Version2beta/talks/idiomatic_erlang.md

 **Stable storage of data** Stable storage means we don't need backups.
 If data systems are also fault tolerant, then the data is already distributed in multiple copies on multiple machines.

+We've already talked about how some of these play out in Erlang - that processes share nothing, that processes run concurrently and in parallel if there's more than one processor available to them.

+Erlang has support built in for failure detection and identification, too.
+A process that starts another process can link to it too, even across a network.
+This detection works several different ways.
+Two or more processes can be linked together to detect failures so that all of the processes can fail or exit together.
+Or, a linked process can simply receive notice that another process has failed along with a message about why it failed.

+In Erlang, processes with a primary job of watching over other processes are called supervisors, and they're an important part of fault tolerance in Erlang.
+Each process is expected to deal with the data it expects, and just crash otherwise.
+Workers process the data this way, and supervisors supervise workers this way.
+Like in de Raadt's rule,